LastBotInc/llama2j/README.md

 We expect the I4 will cost 5-10% of performance
 (while the memory bandwidth requirement will be reduced, there is slightly more computational load).
-FP32 to FP16 will improve performance slightly.
+FP32 to FP16 will improve performance.
 It is hard to estimate how that will interplay together with I4.
-Multiple queries will help to maximize the use of GPU resources, and performance can greatly benefit from the larger batch size.
+Multiple queries (large batch size) will help to maximize the use of GPU resources, and performance can greatly benefit from the larger batch size.
 When the weights are loaded to the shared memory, they can be efficiently applied to multiple queries that run in parallel.
 This may also be the only reasonable way to overcome the eventual ultimate memory bandwidth issue.
 There are other options too, such as weight compression (in addition to quantization) but there are substantial challenges to optimize the decompression to the speed level it would not actually crash performance.

-However, as the GPU utilization is already at a good level.
-Tensor core kernels might accelerate matrix-vector multiplication, but the real benefit also requires fragmenting and aligning the quantized weights at processing time so that they fit the tensor core operations sizes naturally for the selected primitive types.
+Tensor core kernels might accelerate matrix-vector multiplication, but the real benefit also requires fragmenting and aligning the quantized weights at processing time so that they fit the tensor core operation sizes naturally for the selected primitive types.

 On a device with 4 * 4090, today this code runs 4 parallel queries each at 20 tokens/s, which is already a good speed for many applications,